Shirley Babashoff: Personal life

 Babashoff was one of four children of Jack Babashoff, a machinist, and Vera Slivkoff, a housewife.
 Her father had been a swimming instructor in Hawaii and always wanted his own children to become Olympians.
-Both of her parents are second-generation Molokan, Russian Americans.
+Both of her parents are second-generation Spiritual Christians from Russia.

 Shirley's doping accusations confirmed

 After the 1976 Olympics, Babashoff was occasionally referred to as "Surly Shirley" and described as a "sore loser" by the media because of her public accusations of drug cheating by the East German swimmers.
 She was later proven correct: most East German athletes were using performance-enhancing drugs, substantiated by investigators in the PBS documentary, "Secrets of the Dead: Doping for Gold."
 By 1991, after the fall of communism and German reunification, several media reports vindicated Shirley's accusations of doping, including the widely circulated New York Times, that featured the headlines, "Coaches Confirm That Steroids Fueled East Germany's Success in Swimming".
 Most of the East German women's team were listed in the article.
 It is estimated that Babashoff was denied three gold medals as a result of cheating by East Germany.

-In the mid to late-90's, when German news agencies released more detailed information confirming that the former East Germany had a state-run doping program for their 1976 women's swimming team and other athletes, the American Olympic committee considered giving "upgrade medals" to Americans who had lost to East German athletes confirmed of taking banned substances.
+In the mid- to late-90's, when German news agencies released more detailed information confirming that the former East Germany had a state-run doping program for their 1976 women's swimming team and other athletes, the American Olympic committee considered giving "upgrade medals" to Americans who had lost to East German athletes confirmed of taking banned substances.
 However, Jacques Rogge, an IOC committee member from Belgium and future IOC president, disapproved of the idea as he felt too much time had passed to make the change.
-The 1976 American Olympic 4x100 meter Women's medley relay team, in which Shirley had participated in Montreal and taken a silver, were given "appropriate medal recognition", however.
-No medal reallocations took place, and East German athletes are still listed as winners.
+The 1976 American Olympic 4x100-meter women's medley relay team, in which Shirley had participated in Montreal and taken a silver, were given "appropriate medal recognition", however.
+No medal reallocations took place, and East German athletes are still listed as the winners.